Clement-Moreau-Info/CED/README.md

 Basicaly, we can use the trival distance function.

 The Wu-Palmer similarity function used a knowledge graph (i.e., ontology) for symbol comparison.
-An example of graph structure is given in the file "ontology_sac.txt".
+An example of graph structure is given in the file "ontology.txt".